“Sonic

 Thank you so much, I also really like the logo.
 I was thinking of something that was simple and direct, like a cheap stamp, cheap and efficient, like how we worked when we printed the opposition political party’s illustrated weekly back in Leningrad in the late ‘80s.

-You love travelling and encountering stories.
+You love traveling and encountering stories.
 How would you describe Venice?

-Indeed, I love travelling.
-I love interacting within and experiencing other cultures, people and places, and sometimes it inspires my work.
-Travelling is the biggest thing I missed during the pandemic.
+Indeed, I love traveling.
+I love interacting with and experiencing other cultures, people, and places, and sometimes it inspires my work.
+Traveling is the biggest thing I missed during the pandemic.
 I heard about how the streets of Venice were completely devoid of tourists, and I wish I had not missed experiencing this.
 I just finished Peggy Guggenheim’s autobiography and experienced Venice through her eyes, which added another layer to my views on the city.

 Austrian Pavilion, La Biennale di Venezia – www.biennalearte.at